 Zortify: Unveiling the Dark Triad of Personality Traits

 A leader characterized in this way would, for example, relentlessly live out his or her career ambitions.
-Machiavellianism describes a scheming and ruthless pursuit of power.
+Strategic Manipulation describes a scheming and ruthless pursuit of power.
 This behavior is detached from any moral and ethical principles.
 Employees at management level with a strong expression of this personality trait are prepared to forego consideration or ethical principles in favor of achieving or maintaining power.
 They will stop at nothing for their own advantage.

 Protecting corporate success through the targeted use of AI